-Essex County Council is responsible for dealing with flooding from surface water and local flooding issues across the county affecting people and property.
+Essex County Council is responsible for preparing a strategy for flooding from surface water and assisting a partnership approach to local flooding issues across the county affecting people and property.
 It is also a Highway Authority, responsible for the drainage of highways.

 The Environment Agency

 is responsible for dealing with coastal flooding and flooding from main rivers.